Academic Honorary Citizens

 KIT awarded the physicist Dr. Dieter Köhnlein honorary citizenship in 2019.
 Köhnlein is the founder and long-time director of the KIT Symphony and Chamber Orchestras.

 Martin Litschel supports the Young Investigator Group "Green Mobility" of the KIT since 2014 with the Vector Foundation.
 Litschel also awards fifteen "Deutschlandstipendien" (scholarships) a year at KIT and supports another ten students a year through the FundaMINT scholarship program.
 In 2018, KIT awarded him Honorary Citizenship.

 Karlsruhe Institute of Technology conferred the Honorary Citizenship to Roland Mack in 2016 for his support of young mechanical engineers.
 Mack co-founded Europa Park Rust, of which he is the Managing Associate.
 In 1969, he started to study mechanical engineering at Karlsruhe University.

-For his extraordinary commitment, Karlsruhe Institute of Technology conferred the first KIT honorary citizenship to Professor Manfred Popp in 2012.
+For his extraordinary commitment, Karlsruhe Institute of Technology conferred the first KIT Honorary Citizenship to Professor Dr. Manfred Popp in 2012.
 With the reorganization of Forschungszentrum Karlsruhe into a multi-disciplinary, modern large-scale research center, Manfred Popp laid the first foundation stone for the later establishment of KIT, which was co-initiated by him.

 The then Universität Karlsruhe appointed Walter Wagner an honorary citizen in 1971.

-Here, we only list the living Honorary Citizens of KIT.
+This overview includes only the living honorary citizens of KIT.